Pro-democracy protests flare up in Eswatini | Law-Order

 Pro-democracy protests flare up in Eswatini

-Police spokeswoman Phindile Vilakati said she was not authorized to comment to international media without the police commissioner's permission.
+Police spokeswoman Phindile Vilakati said she was not authorised to comment to international media without the police commissioner's permission.
 The Swaziland Association of Students has called for a nationwide protest on Friday.

-However, in comments on national radio late on Wednesday, Deputy Prime Minister Themba Masuku warned students to be careful about people using them to further their political ambitions.
-Masuku's spokesman Mihla Khumalo did not immediately respond to questions from Reuters seeking clarification of what the deputy prime minister had meant by his comments and how the government would respond to the latest protests.
+Prime minister Cleopas Sipho was quoted by state radio as saying that differing views were not an excuse for old people to use "school children in advancing their political goals".
+The radio did not broadcast any further remarks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)